thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-calls-raw-transactions.md

 *See also:*

+* [AnalyzePSBT](core-api-ref-remote-procedure-calls-raw-transactions#analyzepsbt): analyzes and provides information about the current status of a PSBT and its inputs.
 * [CreateRawTransaction](/docs/core-api-ref-remote-procedure-calls-raw-transactions#createrawtransaction): creates an unsigned serialized transaction that spends a previous output to a new output with a P2PKH or P2SH address.
 The transaction is not stored in the wallet or transmitted to the network.
 * [DecodeRawTransaction](/docs/core-api-ref-remote-procedure-calls-raw-transactions#decoderawtransaction): decodes a serialized transaction hex string into a JSON object describing the transaction.
 * [SignRawTransactionWithKey](#signrawtransactionwithkey): signs inputs for a transaction in the serialized transaction format using private keys provided in the call.